 14 of 15

 Visit Epcot the end of November to hear the stirring story of Christmas, as told by a celebrity narrator, and accompanied by a 50-piece orchestra and mass choir.
 Every night, a different celebrity shares the biblical story of a savior born to a virgin in Bethlehem.
-In 2017, for example, celebrities include those like Whoopi Goldberg, Trace Adkins, and Neil Patrick Harris.
+Celebrity guest in the past have included those like Whoopi Goldberg, Trace Adkins, and Neil Patrick Harris.

 15 of 15